rtatol/spring-data-eclipselink/README.md

-# spring-boot-data-jpa-eclipselink
+# spring-boot-eclipselink

-Sample application demonstrates how to use Spring-Boot with Spring-Data-JPA and EclipseLink as implementation od JPA
+Sample application demonstrates how to use Spring-Boot with Spring-Data-JPA and EclipseLink as implementation of JPA

 ###### QuickStart
 ```